 Credit Scores For An FHA Loan

 Fortunately, you don’t have to have outstanding credit scores to get an FHA loan, but it does need to be decent.
-Currently the minimum middle FICO score you will need to be approved for an FHA loan is 580.
+Currently the minimum middle FICO score you will need to be approved for a FedHome Loan Centers FHA loan is 580.
 While you can have one score lower, you will need 2 credit scores at or above 580.

 Can An FHA Loan Be Used For A Fixer-Upper?

 Another plus for an FHA loan is that they offer funding tor home improvements through the FHA 203k program.
 A 203k loan lets you borrow money for home ownership and home improvements in one loan.
-It is guaranteed by the FHA, which can help to keep your interest rates low (as compared to a credit card or line of credit).
+It is guaranteed by the FHA, which can help to keep your interest rates low (as compared to using a credit card or line of credit to pay for the repairs).

 So is a 203k loan for you?
 It does offer competitive rates, and you can often buy a home that traditional lenders might not provide funding for.
 As with other FHA loans, the maximum on the loan depends on the location of the property.
 As a general rule, you can use the 203k loan to borrow up to 110% of the home’s projected value after improvements are made.
 And by having only one loan for both the home and the improvements, you’ll have a lot less paperwork to complete!